shaunak24/namaste-react-demo-app/README.md

   - No duplicate CSS
   - Easy to debug
 - Cons
   - Initial learning curve
   - Readability (too much classes)

 Prop Drilling

 - Passing props from parent to children resulting in a long chain
 - Publisher-Subscriber pattern is used to pass props from children to parent

 Lifting the state up

 - Defining the state in parent component so as to have control over all the children
 - The need arises as two children cannot share their state

+React Context

+- Useful in case we want data to be accessible throughout our app
+- Unlike state or props, react context is not tied to any component
+- Redux, mobex, NgRx, etc are all state management libraries.
+Context is provided by React